Forge — ceremonies & events (prescriptive)

 4. Confirm scope fits capacity; intentionally leave margin for interruption (10 min).

-5. Identify Versona challenges needed before key Sparks begin (5 min).
+5. Identify Versona sessions needed before key Sparks begin (5 min).

 Spark quality check: